-Subclass of: E1

-E1 CRM Entity

-This class comprises abstract temporal extents, in the sense of Galilean physics, having a beginning, an end and a duration.
+- Subclass of: E1 CRM Entity - Scope note: This class comprises abstract temporal extents, in the sense of Galilean physics, having a beginning, an end and a duration.

 Time Span has no other semantic connotations.
 Time-Spans are used to define the temporal extent of instances of E4 Period, E5 Event and any other phenomena valid for a certain time.
 An E52 Time-Span may be identified by one or more instances of E49 Time Appellation.